Torque Converter Issues and Alternator Noise Testing

 Before doing any testing of the alternator for AC noise, make sure to remove any and all wiring modifications.
 Return the electrical system back to stock.
 Make sure there is no extra grounds, relocation of ground wires or noise filters installed before testing the alternator.
 It has been brought to my attention that wiring mods can and will provide false passing grades for the alternator.
 The entire electrical system should be left stock and unmodified so you (the owner) are alerted sooner to impending alternator failure.
 Stock system will show AC noise issues much sooner than a modified system which will mask the issue and then typically cause damage to ECM, PCM or VP44 sooner.

 2 Methods of Testing your Alternator for AC Noise

 1. Remove the 140 amp alternator fuse in the PDC.
 Then unplug the field lead of the rear of the alternator.
 DO NOT remove the heavy charge lead.
 This was handled by removing the alternator fuse.
-Now go for test drive and see if the torque converter lockup issues occurs.
-If no torque converter lock up isssues then the alternator is at fault for AC noise issues.
+Now go for test drive and see if the torque converter lockup issues occur.
+If no torque converter lockup issues then the alternator is at fault for AC noise issues.
 I highly suggest you verify by having the alternator bench tested and or do test #2 below.